-As a new exhibition charting the history of the selfie opens at London’s Saatchi gallery, we speak to photographer Juno Calypso about its creative potential.
+As a new exhibition charting its history opens at London’s Saatchi gallery, we speak to photographer Juno Calypso about the the creative potential of the selfie.

 photography juno calypso

 They've been described as empowering, degrading, icons of third wave feminism and examples of screaming narcissism.
 But are selfies art?
 It's a question explored in a new exhibition at London's Saatchi Gallery.
 Charting the history of the selfie from old masters (Rembrandt) to new masters (Kim K), From Selfie to Self-Expression celebrates the creative potential of a medium often viewed through a filter of snobbery.
 Vincent Van Gogh, Frida Kahlo and Cindy Sherman all feature, as do a series of icons of the digital era, such as Benedict Cumberbatch and that monkey who nicked a photographer's camera in Indonesia.
 The very good Juno Calypso was one of the young British artists involved in the whole thing (sifting through 14,000 selfies to crown Dawn Wooley's The Substitute (holiday) winner of the event's opening competition) and so we figured, who better to ask what makes a selfie art than someone who's made a career of taking images of herself?
 See what she reckons below.

 What do you think of that word "selfie"?
 Do you mind your work being associated with it?

 It doesn't have a very strong audio aesthetic.
 It sounds like a baby word.
 Like meanie or weenie.
 I'd describe what I do as taking staged self-portraits.
 I associate the word selfie more with phone or laptop pictures.
 I don't mind my work being associated with it though.
 Selfie culture is run by women and young people.
 People who were previously kept away from being behind the camera, so most of the negative conversation about it is just feels like snobbery and misogyny disguised as photographic critique.